Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 saltwater fishing license requirements

-If you’re 16 or older and plan to fish or possess fish in Alabama’s saltwater waters, you must hold a valid saltwater fishing license unless you meet a statutory exemption.
+If you’re 16 or older and plan to fish or keep fish in Alabama’s saltwater areas, you need a valid saltwater fishing license.
+This applies unless you qualify for an exemption.

-Buy the $30.05 annual saltwater license or a trip/pier pass — otherwise register for the free Saltwater Angler Registration.
+You must get the $30.05 annual saltwater fishing license or a short-term trip or pier option.
+If not, sign up for the free Saltwater Angler Registration to stay legal.

-Activities explicitly requiring a license include cast netting, flounder gigging, and operating recreational crab traps.
+Activities that require a license include cast netting, flounder gigging, and running recreational crab traps.

 Exemptions and Special Residency Rules